 Or not, if you found a strain you like that makes you happy, there’s nothing wrong with just smoking that.

-That’s the great thing about cannabis, there are no rules, and nobody can tell you otherwise.
-It’s a form of expression and intimate connection between plant and humans, and as such, no guide or blog post can, with 100% confidence, dictate to you what you should or shouldn’t be smoking.
+That’s the great thing about cannabis: there are no rules, and nobody can tell you otherwise.
+It’s a form of expression and an intimate connection between plant and humans, and as such, no guide or blog post can, with 100% confidence, dictate to you what you should or shouldn’t be smoking.

 Just keep your ears, heart, nose, and lungs open, and you’re pretty much guaranteed to have a good time.